elvindesouza/hardening/README.md

 Edit the configuration file at `/etc/ssh/sshd_config` to change port number, SFTP settings, etc.

-<sub>Expose your services to the internet only after detective, preventive, and deterrent measures are put in place by setting up port-forwarding on your router.</sub>
+**Expose your services to the internet only after detective, preventive, and deterrent measures are put in place by setting up port-forwarding on your router.**

 ###### _future_:VNC